telekom-security/tpotce/README.md

 You can find an [Ansible](https://www.ansible.com/) based T-Pot deployment in the [`cloud/ansible`](cloud/ansible) folder.
 The Playbook in the [`cloud/ansible/openstack`](cloud/ansible/openstack) folder is reusable for all **OpenStack** clouds out of the box.

-It first creates all resources (security group, network, subnet, router), deploys a new server and then installs and configures T-Pot.
+It first creates all resources (security group, network, subnet, router), deploys one (or more) new servers and then installs and configures T-Pot on them.

 You can have a look at the Playbook and easily adapt the deploy role for other [cloud providers](https://docs.ansible.com/ansible/latest/scenario_guides/cloud_guides.html).
 Check out [Ansible Galaxy](https://galaxy.ansible.com/search?keywords=&order_by=-relevance&page=1&deprecated=false&type=collection&tags=cloud) for more cloud collections.